-This predicate behaves as set_prolog_flag/2 if the flag already exists.
-See also user_flags.
+If true, to not modify the flag if it already exists.
+Otherwise (default), this predicate behaves as set_prolog_flag/2 if the flag already exists.

 2.12 An overview of hook predicates

 SWI-Prolog provides a large number of hooks, mainly to control handling messages, debugging, startup, shut-down, macro-expansion, etc. Below is a summary of all defined hooks with an indication of their portability.